 Many doctors tell us that they estimate that the prevalence of T1D in Mexico.
-12-13 million people in Mexico have diabetes; 1 percent of them may have Type 1.
+12-13 million people in Mexico have diabetes; 1 percent of them may have type 1.
 Currently, there aren’t statistics that account for people with various types of diabetes.
-However, 10-13 million people in Mexico may have Type 2.
+However, 10-13 million people in Mexico may have type 2.

 Risk Factors for Type 2 Diabetes in Mexico

-We know that Type 2 diabetes has modifiable risk factors including obesity and sedentarism, both with increasingly high rates.
+We know that type 2 diabetes has modifiable risk factors including obesity and sedentarism, both with increasingly high rates.
 In Mexico, we have high rates of violence, so we’re not likely to go outside to exercise.
-Commuting time in the big cities is currently between 4 to 6 hours a day so we do not really have much time to exercise or eat well.
+Commuting time in the big cities is currently between four-to-six hours a day so we do not really have much time to exercise or eat well.
 We also have little education about food.
 Food myths are still believed, especially the one that says that eating healthy is more expensive, among others.
 Also, our media doesn’t offer information to help people to eat better, exercise more and above all to avoid health conditions such as hypertension or prediabetes.
 Instead, there’s no nutrition education and we see a lot of unhealthy snacks in our media.

 Cultural Aspects of Diabetes Care in Mexico